 We’ve also created a chart (see link in Quick Reference section below) to help you determine your vehicle’s charge time using a Level 1 charging station (like the cordset that came in your electric vehicle) and an HCS-40PR, 32Amp Level 2 charging station for comparison.

 Click on the charts below to enlarge and find the charge time and miles of range per hour of charging for every Battery Electric Vehicle and Plug In Hybrid Electric Vehicle currently on the market.
 We do update this chart with new electric vehicles as they are introduced in the market.
+Click to download or print a pdf of this chart.

 Explore Level 1 Charging Stations